 Note: Anti-influenza antiviral drugs are not a substitute for vaccine.
 They are used in addition to vaccine in public health planning for the control of influenza.
 The antiviral drugs have been approved for treatment of acute uncomplicated influenza and for some preventive uses.

-Tamiflu (oseltamivir phosphate) and Relenza (zanamivir) are the two FDA-approved influenza antiviral drugs recommended by CDC for use against recently circulating influenza viruses.
+There are three FDA-approved influenza antiviral drugs recommended by CDC for use against recently circulating influenza viruses.

-Older drugs, amantadine and rimantadine, are approved for treatment and prevention of influenza A. But many strains of influenza, including the 2009 H1N1 influenza, are now resistant to these two drugs.
+Older drugs, Symmetrel (amantadine) and Flumadine (rimantadine), are approved for treatment and prevention of influenza A. But many strains of influenza, including the 2009 H1N1 influenza, are now resistant to these two drugs.
 CDC has not recommended the use of these two drugs for recently circulating influenza viruses, although recommendations could change if there were future re-emergence of specific virus strains with susceptibility patterns favoring such use.

 Approved ages, doses, and dosing instructions in children are different for each drug; check the individual package inserts for more information.
 In addition, approved age range, total daily dose and duration of dosing for treatment of acute illness may differ from the approved age range, dosing and duration for prophylaxis and should be adjusted accordingly.

-The antiviral drug information labeling addresses side effects or adverse events of each drug.
+The antiviral drug information labeling describes side effects or adverse reactions of each drug.
 Decisions to use these drugs should be based on individual evaluations of risk and benefit.
 Report serious adverse events associated with these or any other drug to the MedWatch program.

 Influenza viruses change over time.
 Resistance mutations can decrease drug effectiveness.
 Other factors (such as viral virulence) might diminish the clinical benefit of antiviral drugs.
 Prescribers should consult available information about influenza drug susceptibility patterns and treatment effects before using these products.